mephistolist/pfpb/README.md

 webexploit
 ```

-This software should work on any BSD, but has only been tested on FreeBSD 14.2 at this time.
+This software should work on any BSD, but has only been tested on FreeBSD 14.2 and HardenedBSD 14.2 at this time.